 The significance of imbibition includes:

-- It is the first step of water absorption.
+- It facilitates water absorption.

-- It is the first in seed germination.
+- It helps in seed germination.

 - It keeps the cells moist.